gradle/gradle/design-docs/continuous-build.md

 ### Test coverage

 - all current continuous build tests should pass

-- add test scenario with a simple build with tasks A, B, C, D , each having it's own directory as input
+- add test scenario with a simple build with tasks A, B, C, D each having it's own directory as input.
+Tasks have dependencies so that B depends on A, C on B and D on C. Request building task D.
   - change input files to tasks after each task has been executed, but before build has completed
     - check that build gets cancelled and a new build gets triggered
   - change input file for task before a task has been executed
     - check that build doesn't get cancelled and continues executing
-  - remove 'C' task from build and trigger a build by changing A's input file
+  - change input file for task during the task is executed
+    - check that a new build gets re-triggered
+  - build executes and fails in task C
+    - change input file to D
-    - check that build doesn't get re-triggered after completion when the non-existing's C task's inputs are changed
+      - no build will be re-triggered because of the way how inputs are registered.
+        - similar behaviour in current continuous build
+    - change input file of task B
+      - a new build should get re-triggered
+    - change input file of task C
+      - a new build should get re-triggered

 ## Story: Detecting changes to build files or files that are input to the build configuration phase